Full Case Management Program

-Full Case Management is the coordination and monitoring of services on behalf of a child client and his or her caretakers.
-These services include abuse prevention/treatment, mental health counseling, psychiatric consultation, case plan management, medical care, dental care and the provision of a nurturing, therapeutic living environment.
+Full Case Management is the coordination and monitoring of services on behalf of a child client who has been removed into the Dependency (child welfare) system and his or her caretakers.
+These services include abuse prevention/treatment, case plan management, and the provision of a nurturing, therapeutic living environment.
 A key element of case management in child welfare is the ongoing assessment of the client's needs and progress in services.

 Child Parent Psychotherapy

 45% of children in out-of-home care are under the age of five.
 Infants and toddlers who do not have an opportunity to form a reliable attachment with a trusted adult may have grave developmental consequences.
 Operational since 2010, this program provides therapeutic intervention focusing on the bond between parent and child in an effort to rebuild a healthy relationship.

 This service is provided to families that have had their children removed by the Department of Children and Families.
 It allows the parent or parents the opportunity to meet with the child in a safe, nurturing environment.
 Visits are one to two hours and can take place from once a week to three times a week, depending on the court order.
 Supervised visitation lays the groundwork for possible reunification with parents/caretakers while protecting the child from further abuse and/or trauma.

 The trauma of child abuse and subsequent removal from the home can lead a child to perform below grade level.
 This program provides in-home tutoring for all K-12 subject areas with a focus on meeting the specific needs of the foster care population.
 All students are given an individualized learning plan and tutoring materials that are aligned to their specific areas of need.